Home

 Parks, Forests, Wildlife Refuges and other Natural Areas

-Prince William County includes two national parks, two national wildlife refuges, one state park, one state forest, and a State Natural Area Preserve.
-In addition, there is a county park system, plus the Potomac River, Occoquan Reservoir, Lake Jackson, Lake Manassas, and Lake Brittle.
+Prince William County includes two national parks, two national wildlife refuges, a state wildlife management area, a state park, a state forest, and a state natural area preserve.
+In addition, the Occoquan Reservoir and Potomac River are important recreational amenities.

 Today there is growing awareness that blending natural and built environments results in more attractive, efficient and sustainable communities.
 Over the long run, community investments in natural areas create an atmosphere of health and well being, help attract high quality commercial development and enhance the County's economic stability.